desimilkyway/desi-mws-edr-datamodel/docs/index.rst

 ===============================
-Welcome to the DESI Data Model!
+Welcome to the DESI MWS data Model!
 ===============================

-The DESI Data Tree
+The DESI MWS data Tree
 ------------------

 DESI MWS data